montoyaoa/montoyaoa.github.io/essays/by-the-numbers.md

 <img width="900" src="../img/by-the-numbers/before.png">

 By removing the references to Bootstrap's CSS, every HTML element is essentially reverted to its browser default version.
+Note the plain, unformatted text and standard-looking links.

 <img width="900" src="../img/by-the-numbers/after.png">